SebastianWenger/Getting-and-Cleaning-Data-Course-Project/Code Book.md

 Values
-subsetnames = character vector of names filtered by mean and std subsetnumbers = character vector of row numbers filtered by mean and std
+subsetnames = character vector of nmes filtered by mean and std subsetnumbers = character vector of row numbers filtered by mean and std